Directed multicut is W[1]-hard, even for four terminal pairs: Introduction

 The study of cuts and flows is one of the central areas of combinatorial optimization, with decades of intensive research on polynomial-time exact and approximate algorithms.
 Since the seminal work of Marx~\cite{marx-impsep}, it has also become one of the most dynamic research directions in parameterized complexity, under the name of \emph{graph separation problems}.

 The key contribution of Marx' paper~\cite{marx-impsep} lies in the notion of an important separator, which is a kind of greedy cut that is useful in some graph cut problems.
-Marx showed that the number of important separators of size up to $k$ in a graph is bounded as a function of $k$ alone, and gave applications to a number of graph separation problems, in particular an FPT algorithm for \textsc{Multiway cut}~\cite{marx-impsep}.
-(An improved bound was given by Chen et al.~\cite{ChenLL09}, with a simple but influential proof method.)
+Marx showed that the number of important separators of size up to $k$ in a graph is bounded as a function of $k$ alone, and gave applications to a number of graph separation problems, in particular an FPT algorithm for \textsc{Multiway cut}~\cite{marx-impsep}.\footnote{In the \textsc{Multiway Cut} problem, the input consists of a graph $G$, a set $T \subseteq V(G)$ of terminals, and an integer $p$; the goal is to delete at most $p$ edges (in the edge-deletion variant) or nonterminal vertices (in the node-deletion variant) so that every terminal lies in a different connected component of the resulting graph, that is, to separate all pairs of terminals.} (An improved bound was given by Chen et al.~\cite{ChenLL09}, with a simple but influential proof method.)
 These techniques also led to FPT algorithms for \textsc{Directed Feedback Vertex Set}~\cite{dfvs-alg} and eventually for \textsc{Almost 2-SAT}~\cite{a2sat-alg}, which is a powerful generic problem encapsulating a number of other well-studied problems, such as \textsc{Odd Cycle Transversal} and \textsc{Vertex Cover} parameterized by the excess above a maximum matching.
-Further study of the graph separation problems in the realm of parameterized complexity revealed a plethora of other algorithmic techniques: the technique of shadow removal~\cite{marx-razgon} lead to an FPT algorithm for the directed version of \textsc{Multiway Cut}~\cite{dmwc-alg}, the framework of randomized contractions~\cite{rand-contr} lead to an FPT algorithm for \textsc{Minumum Bisection}~\cite{bisection-alg}, whereas the idea to guide a branching algorithm by the solution to the LP relaxation~\cite{mwc-lp} lead not only to the fastest known algorithm for \textsc{Odd Cycle Transversal}~\cite{vc-lp}, but also can be cast into a very general CSP framework~\cite{magnus-lp}.
+Further study of the graph separation problems in the realm of parameterized complexity revealed a plethora of other algorithmic techniques: the technique of shadow removal~\cite{marx-razgon} lead to an FPT algorithm for the directed version of \textsc{Multiway Cut}~\cite{dmwc-alg}, the framework of randomized contractions~\cite{rand-contr} lead to an FPT algorithm for \textsc{Minimum Bisection}~\cite{bisection-alg}, whereas the idea to guide a branching algorithm by the solution to the LP relaxation~\cite{mwc-lp} lead not only to the fastest known algorithm for \textsc{Odd Cycle Transversal}~\cite{vc-lp}, but also can be cast into a very general CSP framework~\cite{magnus-lp}.

 In tandem with these developments, we have gained a growing understanding of the structure of bounded-size cuts in graphs.
 Starting again with the proof that bounded size important separators are bounded in number, we wish to highlight two further main contributions in this vein.
 First, Marx et al.~\cite{cuts-treewidth} showed that all inclusion-minimal $st$-cuts of size at most $k$ in a graph $G$ (for fixed vertices $s, t$) are contained in (essentially) a subgraph of $G$ of treewidth at most $f(k)$.
 This statement is attractive in its simplicity, although algorithmic applications of it tend to have a bad running time dependency on $k$ (since $f(k)$ is already exponential, and a treewidth dynamic programming algorithm would normally have running time exponential in $f(k)$).
 Second, the FPT algorithm for \textsc{Minimum Bisection}~\cite{bisection-alg} involves a technically intricate but very powerful decomposition of the input graph in a tree-like manner into ``nearly unbreakable'' parts (see the paper for details).
 However, these two results apply only to undirected graphs, and for directed graphs we have a much weaker grasp of the structure.